LineaLabs/lineapy/docs/source/development/areas/integrate_pipeline_framework.rst

 One major feature of Lineapy is the ability to create pipelines that run various pipeline orchestration frameworks.
 We believe that supporting pipeline frameworks to meet data engineers where they are with their current stacks provides the best user experience and reducing manual work for writing pipelines.

+Read more about the concept of a pipeline :ref:`here <pipeline_concept>` and Lineapy Pipelines :ref:`here <pipelines>`.

 In this tutorial we will go through how to write an new pipeline integration.
 We'll first go through important concepts before diving into concrete steps.
+If you want to dive right into the concrete steps, skip ahead to the :ref:`checklist <pipeline_integration_checklist>`.

 This tutorial will use airflow as an illustrative example, but there may not be a one size fits all approach for all integrations so please adapt the content in this guide to suite your individual needs.

 The module file
 ---------------

 The module file contains all the user code from the original notebook needed to run a pipeline.
+The module file is one of a few files that Lineapy generates to create pipelines, an overview of which can be found here :ref:`here <iris_pipeline_module>`.

-The code is already cleaned and refactored code based on parameters passed to a ``to_pipeline call`` and is presented as a python module file.
+The module file contains code that is already cleaned and refactored based on parameters passed to a ``to_pipeline call`` and is presented as a python module file.

 This file can and should be used by integrations.
-Pipeline writers should inherit ``_write_module`` and make sure their inherited or implemented version of ``write_pipeline_files`` calls ``_write_module``.

 The key for new integrations is to figure out how to call these functions within the constraints of their framework.
 Fortunately, we provide another abstraction to help make this easy.

 What is a task definition?
 --------------------------

 Task Definition is the abstraction that Linea provides integration writers that provides all the information needed to call the functions in the module file.
-Our goal is to have TaskDefinition provide modular blocks that can be used by multiple frameworks with some help from templating to provide framework specific syntax.
+Our goal is to have TaskDefinition provide modular blocks that can be used by multiple frameworks with some help from Jinja templating to provide framework specific syntax.

 .. note::
     The key idea behind a TaskDefinition is that we believe that a task should correspond to whatever the "unit of execution" is for your framework.